-Super Bowl Betting Breakdown: the Wacky World of Proposition Bets
+Super Bowl Betting Breakdown: The Wacky World of Proposition Bets

 "A lot of prop bets are low-level bets.
 You can’t lay six figures on whether or not Eminem is going to curse during his performance just because Em would probably do and make a tidy profit on the deal," says Wasson.

-The NFL used to terrified of that kind of the playing out in the biggest game of the year.
+The NFL used to be terrified of that kind of thing playing out in the biggest game of the year.
 Nowadays, it’s not as big of a concern because of how much money players make.
-The minimum salary is $660,000 for a rookie and it goes up each year from there and that number is a lot bigger than anything a player could make on a prop bet.
+The minimum salary is $660,000 for a rookie and it goes up each year from there, and that number is a lot bigger than anything a player could make on a prop bet.

 Referees, however?
 That’s another story.

 There are prop bets for whether or not a roughing the passer penalty will be called and which team will commit the first pass interference infraction.
-A side judge making $149,000 a year could easily say they saw something and make a few extra thousand bucks.
+It's not inconceivable that a side judge making $149,000 a year could say they saw something and make a few extra thousand bucks.

 "We certainly saw in the NBA (the case of Tim Donaghy) that officials can be gotten to.
 As we all know holding happens on every play, pass interference happens on almost every downfield throw, so you never really know who might be (making bets)," says Wasson, who says officials fixing the Super Bowl is possible but not likely.